 Mendo Lake Food Hub

 The purpose of the Mendo Lake Food Hub is to enhance the competitiveness and utilization of locally-grown specialty crops (fruits and vegetables, tree nuts, herbs, and spices).
-Located in Ukiah but extending from the the Mendocino Coast to Clear Lake, the Hub is the “easy button” for farmers and retailers when it comes wholesaling local produce.
-Coming to fruition in 2015, it has helped many farmers in Mendocino and Lake Counties to expand their markets to customers otherwise unreachable due to geographical isolation or lack of distribution infrastructure.
+Located in Ukiah but extending from the Mendocino Coast to Clearlake, the Hub is the “easy button” for farmers and retailers when it comes wholesaling local produce.
+Coming to fruition in 2015, it has helped many low-income farmers in Mendocino and Lake Counties to improve their financial well-being and expand their markets to customers otherwise unreachable due to geographical isolation or lack of distribution infrastructure.

 Once orders are placed, farmers get "pick tickets" showing what needs to be delivered, and produce is taken to a strategically placed cold storage "node" - a clever repurposing of shipping containers.
 Through a partnership with Mendocino Coast Produce, these orders are picked up from the nodes and delivered directly to the customers.

 Established: Farm2Fork started in 2011 thanks to a 2-year grant through the California Department of Food and Agriculture’s Specialty Crops program.
 Farm2Fork expanded into the Food Hub in 2013 with a 3-year CDFA – USDA “Specialty Crop” grant.

 To learn more, visit the MendoLake Food Hub website.